DiogoCostaPT/openwq/README.md

 * wrapper_interfaces: feature branch for development of wrapper interfaces between SUMMA and OpenWQ, and MESH and OpenWQ
 * expression_evaluation_optimization: feature branch for optimizing string parsing and the computation of mathematical expressions
 * optimization_sink_source: feature branch
-* expression_evaluation_optimization: feature branch for optimizing string parsing and the computation of mathematical expressions
-* optimization_sink_source: feature branch

 ### Notes
 * Note that the primary branch (formerly known as "master") was renamed as "main"
 * If using a local clone with the previous naming scheme, the clone may be updated using the following Git commands: